 The Dominican Republic experiences earthquakes.
 A major earthquake in Haiti in January 2010 was felt throughout the Dominican Republic, and areas near the border with Haiti were affected.
 Seismic activity can occur at any time.

-All oceanic regions of the world can experience tsunami but Dominican Republic's susceptibility to earthquakes makes destructive tsunamis more likely.
+All oceanic regions of the world can experience tsunamis but Dominican Republic's susceptibility to earthquakes makes destructive tsunamis more likely.

 - Monitor local media and weather reports